shopware/docs/guides/plugins/plugins/storefront/add-custom-javascript.md

 For JavaScript you normally would have two locations where your `*.js` files are located.
 You have your `main.js` as an entry point inside of the following directory: `<plugin root>/src/Resources/app/storefront/src`.

 Shopware will then compile the JavaScript and save the compiled version at `<plugin root>/src/Resources/app/storefront/dist/storefront/js/<plugin-name>/<plugin-name>.js`.
-This files will be recognized automatically by Shopware.
+These files will be recognized automatically by Shopware.

 Make sure to ship the compiled file with your plugin as well.